TMcAllister369/Proctor_long-term_maple_study_TM/README.md

-# LTS_sugar_concentrations
+# Proctor Maple Research Center Long-term Maple Study
-REpository with code to analyse the data for sugar concentrations in the long-term experiment at the Proctor Maple Research Center.
+Repository with code to analyse the data for the long-term experiment at the Proctor Maple Research Center (PMRC), which includes four treatments on 120 mature maples trees in the PMRC sugarbush.